wfurphy/creative-button-card-templates/README.md

  - There's an update checker so you'll know when there's an update available.
  - It's still home-ware so expect some glitches, log issues here and I will try my best.
  - Feature suggestions are welcome and please show me what you're building with them!

+If you're updating from a previous version, checkout the [Updating](#updating) section below for instructions.
+Also keep an eye

 ## Prerequisites